-The "birthday celebration" of 21 by Mrs. Peter Fraser, J.P., who is ex-ceptionally well informed in women's when those present officially received the newly glassed-in porch as a birthday present from the Mothers' Club and the kindergarten committee.
+The "birthday celebration" of 21 the newly glassed in porch as a birth-day present from the Mothers' Club and the kindergarten committee.
 The porch was opened by Mr. D. C. Peacock.
 Mrs. Peacock, who was also present, opened the schoolroom when it was first built.